hpaluch/osfs/README.md

 # OpenStack from Scratch (OSFS)

+> Project summary: setup OpenStack with single (easy to understand) bash script.

-Here are Working (!)
-2 script variants how to setup single-node OpenStack under Ubuntu LTS.
+Here are 3 variants how to setup single-node OpenStack under Ubuntu LTS 24.04 (but 1st variant tested under 22.04 only).

-> Why not using DevStack?
->
-> 1. DevStack install itself from source which is not typical setup (it
->    is suitable for OpenStack developers, but not for mere users)
-> 2. In case of failure, the `stack.sh` script is unable to resume - you have to
->    start from scratch.
-It is precarious because most difficult (and most likely to fail) setup is Neutron
->    (networking layer) that runs practically at the and of setup.
-> 3. DevStack setup is too sophisticated (by default it uses OVS + OVN which is most
->    complicated setup available under Linux ever)
-> 4. I was unable to setup it properly with plain LinuxBridge and/or
->    plain Macvtap (suspecting that documentation is outdated in that case).

 # Status

 > WARNING!
 OpenStack Zed suddenly declared LinuxBridge as "experimental" (actually meaning "unsupported").
 > See https://docs.openstack.org/neutron/zed/admin/config-experimental-framework.html So far, it works.

 > WARNING!
 No Horizon (Web UI) yet.
-It requires self-service network support which is intentionally not
+It requires self-service network support which is not
-> supported here (due complexity).
+> supported here yet (due complexity).
+I plan to add such variant later...

-There are now 2 variants:
+There are now these variants (all support "provider" network only, no self-service):

 1. DEPRECATED: single interface with LinuxBridge - requires lot of trickery to make it work.
    You can find this version under [linuxbridge/](linuxbridge/) - tested under Ubuntu 22 LTS.
 Issues: it requires firewall and Nova patches and causes assigned IP addresses mismatches

-2. RECOMMENDED: 2 network interfaces (Management and Provider) with LinuxBridge - it is only minimal configuration officially supported by OpenStack - because Provider network rules generally clash with Management network, therefore 2 interfaces are required.
-You can find this recommended version under [linuxbridge-2ifaces/](linuxbridge-2ifaces/).
-This version fully support embedded DHCP server and metadata agent (metadata not tested though).
-Tested under Ubuntu 24.04.1 LTS
+2. DEPRECATED yet usable: 2 network interfaces (Management and Provider) with LinuxBridge under [linuxbridge-2ifaces/](linuxbridge-2ifaces/).
+This version includes embedded DHCP server and metadata agent (metadata not tested though).
+Tested under Ubuntu 24.04.1 LTS.

+   Problem: LinuxBridge is flagged "experimental" (meaning: not supported) since OpenStack Zed.
+However it still works in Ubuntu 24.04.1 LTS

+3. RECOMMENDED: 2 network interfaces (Management and Provider) with Open vSwitch (OVS) under [ovs-2ifaces/](ovs-2ifaces/).
+This version includes embedded DHCP server and metadata agent (metadata not tested though).
+Tested under Ubuntu 24.04.1 LTS.
+   Since OpenStack Zed, OVS bridge is only supported bridge in OpenStack deployments (where LinuxBridge is "deprecated" and "macvtap" abandoned)

 > Please ignore `macvtap` version (now under `macvtap-fail/` folder).
 It seems
-> that `macvtap` agent always use VLANs, which is no use in my trivial environment with simple
+> that `macvtap` agent always use VLANs, which is no way in my trivial environment with simple
 > home router.

 # Debugging tips